-- 3.2.
-A whistleblower is a person who raises a genuine concern relating to the matters below.
-If employees have any genuine concerns related to suspected wrongdoing or danger affecting any of our activities (a whistleblowing concern) they should report it under this policy.
+- 3.3 A whistleblower is a person who raises a genuine concern relating to the matters below.
+If employees have any genuine concerns related to suspected wrongdoing or danger affecting any of our activities (a whistleblowing concern) he/she should report it under this policy.
 Whistleblowing is the disclosure of information which relates to suspected wrongdoing or dangers at work.
-This may include: - criminal activity; - miscarriages of justice; - danger to health and safety; - damage to the environment; - failure to comply with any legal or professional obligation or regulatory requirements; - bribery; - financial fraud or mismanagement; - negligence; - breach of our internal policies and procedures; - conduct likely to damage our reputation; - unauthorised disclosure of confidential information; - public examination fraud; - the deliberate concealment of any of the above matters. - 3.3.
-Before initiating the procedure employees should consider the following: - the responsibility for expressing concerns about unacceptable practice or behaviour rests with all employees; - employees should use line manager or team meetings and other opportunities to raise questions and seek clarification on issues which are of day-to-day concern; - whilst it can be difficult to raise concerns about the practice or behaviour of a colleague, employees must act to prevent an escalation of the problem and to prevent themselves being potentially implicated. - 3.4.
-This policy should not be used for complaints about an employee's personal circumstances, such as the way s/he has been treated at work.
-In these cases an employee should use the school's Grievance Procedure (or anti-harassment and bullying policy as appropriate); if the matter relates to salary, the salary review procedures documented in the school's pay policy.
+This may include: - (a) criminal activity; - (b) miscarriages of justice; - (c) danger to health and safety; - (d) damage to the environment; - (e) failure to comply with any legal or professional obligation or regulatory requirements; - (f) bribery; - (g) financial fraud or mismanagement; - (h) negligence; - (i) breach of our internal policies and procedures - (j) conduct likely to damage our reputation; - (k) unauthorised disclosure of confidential information; - (I) examination fraud - (m) the deliberate concealment of any of the above matters. - 3.4 Before initiating the procedure employees should consider the following: - the responsibility for expressing concerns about unacceptable practice or behaviour rests with all employees; - employees should use line manager or team meetings and other opportunities to raise questions and seek clarification on issues which are of day-to-day concern; - whilst it can be difficult to raise concerns about the practice or behaviour of a colleague, employees must act to prevent an escalation of the problem and to prevent themselves being potentially implicated. - 3.5 All employees have the right to raise concerns, which could be about the actions of other employees, private contractors, governors, volunteers or the Local Authority. - 3.6 Concerns raised by employees about their own conditions of service, should be addressed via the School's Grievance Procedure or, if the matter relates to salary, the salary review procedures documented in the school's pay policy.